weisisheng/Serverless-AFR-RSS-Feed/README.md

 # Serverless RSS Feed

-A simple 30 minute serverless RSS Feed designed to be invokved by Slack's RSS Feed.
+A simple 30 minute serverless RSS Feed designed to be invoked by Slack's RSS Feed.

 ## Description